Trump to flee Washington and seek rehabilitation in a MAGA oasis: Florida

 “I didn’t know what was in it,” he said.
 “I didn’t know who some of the people even were.”
 He explained that the unnamed lawyer asked him, “If you get a meeting, can you drop this off?”

-Lindell said he presented his information to the president for about five minutes before Trump referred him to White House Counsel’s Office.
-He also argued that China and Russia hacked the election, bringing a false article from The American Report, a conspiracy-theory right-wing website, as his evidence.
+Lindell said he presented his information to the president for about five minutes before Trump referred him to the White House Counsel’s Office.
+He also argued that China and Russia hacked the election, bringing a false article from the American Report, a conspiracy-theory right-wing website, as his evidence.

 Lindell said he has been working with a large team to try to prove widespread voter fraud and falsely argued that Trump had won by 11 million votes.
 “I have spent a lot of money and gone down every rabbit hole in this country,” he said.

-But Lindell said Trump was noncommittal on what he’d do with the information and told him to talk to the lawyers, who were dismissive and argued with him.
+But Lindell said Trump was noncommittal on what he would do with the information and told him to talk to the lawyers, who were dismissive and argued with him.

 “They were skeptical,” Lindell said.
 “They were disinterested, very disinterested.
 They are giving the president the wrong advice.”